-The history object has back() and forward() methods that behave like the browser’s back and forward buttons do, they make the browser go backward or forward one step in its browsing history.
+The history object has back() and forward() methods that behave like the browser’s back and forward buttons do.
+Implementation of those methods makes the browser go backward or forward one step in its browsing history.

 Creating Buttons for History Back and Forward

 You can create buttons to navigate browsing history back and forward using the following code.

 <input type=button name="back" value="Go Back" onclick="history.back();"> <input type=button name="forward" value="Go Forward"onclick="history.forward();">